CCurl/BoardForth/README.md

 Notes:

     - This is a work in progress.
 I welcome collaboration.
     - This is not an ANSI standard Forth.
-It is a subset of Forth83.
     - However, one could build an ANSI standard Forth using it if so desired.
     - The data and return stack sizes are defaulted to 32 CELLS (32-bit).
-That can be easily changed in defs.h
+That can be easily changed in board.h
     - Addresses are 16-bit values, allowing for up to 64k of dictionary space.
 That is an awful lot of code.
-    - To add a primitive:
+    - To add an opcode (primitive):
         - Add a '#define XXX nnn // kkk' to the list in defs.h.
         - Create a function 'void fXXX() { ... }'  (usually in prims.cpp).
         - Put that function 'fXXX' into the big array of function pointers statement in prims.cpp.